-The crazy winter storm we suffered resulted in many lost plants.
+The crazy winter storm we suffered in February resulted in many lost plants.
 When I didn’t see my asparagus sprouting I assumed it was also lost.
 But…

 Strawberries Doing Well

-A couple of years ago I bought a small pot of ‘Everbearing strawberries’.
-I planted them in a galvanized trough next to our back porch deck.
+I have some ‘Everbearing strawberries’ planted in a galvanized trough next to our back porch deck.
+Edible Landscaping, bebe!

-Then surprise of all surprises, I see the strawberries survived and are growing beautifully, blooming prolifically and should be producing red ripe berries soon.
+Those strawberries are growing beautifully, blooming prolifically and should be producing red ripe berries soon.
 OH YUM!

 Miniature Blueberry Bush